 Millington is a very small village located in the state of Michigan.
 With a population of 1,025 people and just one neighborhood, Millington is the 474th largest community in Michigan.
 Millington has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Millington is generally considered to be a blue-collar town.
-36.35% of the Millington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Millington is a blue-collar town, with 36.35% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Millington is a village of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Millington who work in food service (13.75%), sales jobs (12.77%), and office and administrative support (8.84%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Millington has relatively fewer families with younger children, and/or college students.
 Combined, this makes Millington a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small village, Millington does not have a public transit system used by locals to get to and from work.
+Millington is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Millington with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.79% of people over 25 have a bachelor's degree or advanced degree.